 With the removal of this tracking (remove 3rd party cookies), you will no longer see a creepy advertisement for those shoes that you looked at online two weeks ago.
-Also, with governments worldwide reviewing their citizens’ privacy policies, your data will remain more secure, more private and require a business to jump through more hoops.
+Also, with governments worldwide reviewing their citizens’ privacy policies, your data will remain more secure and more private and require a business to jump through more hoops.

 HOW will cookie changes affect my business?

-The biggest business change will be the ability to target appropriate customers as the 3rd party data will not be as readily available.
+The biggest business change will be the ability to target appropriate customers, as the 3rd party data will not be as readily available.

 How should I respond: